EconLearn

 Automatic Stabilizers

-In fiscal year 2020, the federal government spent approximately $6.55 trillion and collected about $3.42 trillion in revenue.
-That $3.13 trillion gap was a budget deficit, the largest in U.S. history measured in raw dollars, though as a share of GDP the World War II deficits of 1943-1945 were proportionally larger.
-The Treasury covered the shortfall by selling bonds, notes, and bills to pension funds, foreign central banks, individual savers, commercial banks, and the Federal Reserve itself.
+In the fiscal year 2020 the federal government spent approximately $6.55 trillion and collected around $3.42 trillion in taxes.
+That $3.13 trillion difference is the budget deficit, the largest in US history in actual dollar terms, although deficits during World War II (1943-1945) were a larger percentage of GDP.
+The Treasury Department covered this shortage by selling bonds, notes and bills to pension funds, central banks of other countries, individual savers, commercial banks, and even the Federal Reserve itself.

 Worked Example